DataQuantaPM/Is-High-Shipping-Cost-Driving-Profit-Decline-Across-Regions-/README.md

 <img src="E Commerce.jpg" width="800">

-## Business Context
+## 📌 Business Context
 The company operates a **Global E-Commerce Business** serving customers across multiple regions.
 While overall revenue performance appears stable, **Business Management** has raised concerns about uneven profitability across regions.
 Preliminary observations suggest that certain regions generate high order volume but contribute disproportionately low or negative profit.
 As a **Business Data Analyst**, this project aims to evaluate whether regional shipping costs are a key driver behind the observed profit decline and to support decisions on optimizing the regional shipping strategy.

-## Projects Outputs
+## 📌 Projects Outputs

-## Decision Statement
+## 📌 Decision Statement
 Determine whether the company should optimize, adjust, or partially reduce regional shipping subsidies to improve overall profitability.

-## Problem Hypothesis
+## 📌 Problem Hypothesis
 High shipping costs in certain regions are eroding profit margins, causing those regions to underperform financially despite stable or growing revenue.

-## Business Question
+## 📌 Business Question
-1. Which regions are underperforming in terms of profitability?
+1️⃣ Which regions are underperforming in terms of profitability?

-2. How significant is shipping cost relative to revenue across regions?
+2️⃣ How significant is shipping cost relative to revenue across regions?

-3. Is higher shipping cost associated with lower profit margins in certain regions?
+3️⃣ Is higher shipping cost associated with lower profit margins in certain regions?

-4. Are profit losses concentrated in a small number of regions with high shipping costs?
+4️⃣ Are profit losses concentrated in a small number of regions with high shipping costs?

-5. Which regions present the highest potential for margin improvement if shipping costs are optimized?
+5️⃣ Which regions present the highest potential for margin improvement if shipping costs are optimized?

-## Metrics & Definitions
+## 📌 Metrics & Definitions
-1️⃣ **Revenue**

-Total sales value per order / region
+1️⃣ **Revenue :** Total sales value per order / region

-2️⃣ **Profit**

-Total profit value per order / region
+2️⃣ **Profit :** Total profit value per order / region

-3️⃣ **Profit Margin**

-Profit / Revenue
+3️⃣ **Profit Margin :** Profit / Revenue

-4️⃣ **Shipping Cost**

-Total shipping expense per order / region
+4️⃣ **Shipping Cost :** Total shipping expense per order / region

-5️⃣ **Shipping Cost Ratio**

-Shipping Cost / Revenue
+5️⃣ **Shipping Cost Ratio :** Shipping Cost / Revenue

+6️⃣ **Delivery Mode / Priority :** Ship Mode by region